willow-ahrens/Finch.jl/docs/src/semantics.md

 Array combinators introduce some complexity to the tensor lifecycle, as wrappers may contain multiple or different arrays that could potentially be in different modes.
-To remedy this, each tensor access must define a root array.
-Any array combinators used in a tensor access must be defined in terms of a single root array.
+Any array combinators used in a tensor access must reference a single global variable which holds the root array.
 The root array is the single array that gets declared, and changes modes from read to update, or vice versa.

 # Fancy Indexing